AsmaeNedday/Playlist-Quizz-JS/README.md

 ## Song

-the object inherit prototypes and constructor from the object Song it has one more attribute called artist it has two more functions toHtml and toHtmlMedia that manage the ui functionnality
+the object inherit prototypes and constructor from the object Media it has one more attribute called artist it has two more functions toHtml and toHtmlMedia that manage the ui functionnality